bookofproofs/bookofproofs.github.io/_sources/history/20th-century/stark.md

 5. Helped develop a mathematical theorem known as the "Stark Inequality", which has been studied and used to provide the basis for a number of advanced mathematical algorithms.
 6. Represented his home country of Poland at several international mathematical competitions, and was awarded several gold medals for his achievements.

 Born 19 September 1908, Lemberg, Austrian Empire (now Lviv, Ukraine).
-Died 4 May1974, Warsaw, Poland.
+Died 4 May 1974, Warsaw, Poland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Stark/)